approveme/wordpress-approveme/README.md

     Follow the installation instructions and then login Click on plugins from the left menu.
 After page load find ApproveMe and click activate

-Click ApproveMe from the left menu and then Settings
+From the Settings menu, choose ApproveMe, and then click 'Connect'.
-    Click the connect button